NormandaleWells/graphics/README.md

 To be checked:
 - What do Circle and Oval do if the window mapping is anisotropic?
-- What does Zelle's code do if an object is drawn into another window?
+- What does Zelle's code do if an object is drawn into a second window?
 - Should we call undraw() for all display list objects when the window closes?
 - Does Point support setFill()?
 - What does setWidth() do with non-lines?
 Does it just affect the outline?